MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 	The **Pick an account** window should appear, and it should display an error message indicating **Your account has been locked.
 Contact your support person to unlock it, then try again.** You have just verified that Alex (or someone who has obtained Alex's username and password) cannot log in. <br/>

 	**Note:** It can take a few minutes for the account block to fully implement.
-Until that time Alex may be able to log on, but none of the Microsoft 365 services are available to the user, and will not appear in the portal.
-Once the account is unblocked, the services will become available again. <br/>
+Until the block has been implemented in the system, Alex may still be able to log on, but none of the Microsoft 365 services will be available to him, and they will not appear in the Office 365 portal.
+Once an account is unblocked, the services will become available again. <br/>

 	If you are able to sign in as Alex, sign back out and wait a few minutes.
+This may be a good time to take a short break.
 Then attempt to sign back in as Alex.
 By this time, you should hopefully receive the error message that indicates Alex's account has been blocked from signing in.

 42. Switch back to **LON-CL1**. <br/>

 	In your Edge browser, you should still be logged into **Microsoft 365** as Holly Dickson.
 The **Active users** list should be displayed in the **Microsoft 365 admin center** from earlier in this task.

 43. Upon further investigation, Adatum's CTO has determined that Alex Wilber's account has, in fact, not been compromised; therefore, the CTO has asked Holly to remove the block on Alex's sign in.
-Repeat steps 30 through 33 to unblock his account.
-Note how the **Block sign-in** window from step 32 now displays the **Unblock sign-in** window instead.  <br/>
+Repeat steps 33 through 36 to unblock his account.
+Note how the **Block sign-in** window from step 35 now displays the **Unblock sign-in** window instead.  <br/>

 	In the **Unblock sign-in** window, the **Block this user from signing in** check box is currently selected.
 Select this check box to clear it, and then select **Save changes**. <br/>